-Configuring by Port ListUse the Interface > Port > General (Configure by Port List) page to enable/disable an interface, set auto-negotiation and the interface capabilities to advertise, or manually fix the speed, duplex mode, and flow control.
+Configuring byUse the Interface > Port > General (Configure by Port List) page to enable/disablePort Listan interface, set auto-negotiation and the interface capabilities to advertise, or manually fix the speed, duplex mode, and flow control.

 - Auto-negotiation must be disabled before you can configure or force a Gigabit RJ-45 interface to use the Speed/Duplex mode or Flow Control options. - When using auto-negotiation, the optimal settings will be negotiated between the link partners based on their advertised capabilities.
-To set the speed, duplex mode, or flow control under auto-negotiation, the required operation modes must be specified in the capabilities list for an interface. - The 1000BASE-T standard does not support forced mode.
+To set the speed, duplex mode, or flow control under auto-negotiation, the required operation modes must be specified in the capabilities list for an interface. - The Speed/Duplex mode is fixed at 100full for 100BASE-FX transceivers and 1000full for Gigabit transceivers.
+When auto-negotiation is enabled, the only attributes which can be advertised include flow control and symmetric pause frames. - The 1000BASE-T standard does not support forced mode.
 Auto-negotiation should always be used to establish a connection over any 1000BASE-T port or trunk.
 If not used, the success of the link process cannot be guaranteed when connecting to other types of switches.